WILLIAMSTON POLICE DEPARTMENT

 •WILLIAMSTON POLICE DEPARTMENT DRUGS DROP OFF

 The Williamston Police Department is participating in the Capital Area Take Back Meds/Drugs Drop Off program and now has a drop box for disposal of medications.
-You can drop off medications Monday – Friday from 8:00 a.m. – 5:00 p.m.
+You can drop off medications Monday through Friday from 8:00 a.m. – 5:00 p.m. - please call 517-655-4222 first to be sure someone is at the office.
 For more information about what can be dropped off, click here.

 •PARKING ON CITY STREETS: